Zymbit-Docs/docs/content/bootware-one-zero/getting-started/_index.md

 ## Quickstart - Download and Install Bootware Software

-In this Getting Started guide we describe how to bring up a common use case for Bootware - an A/B partitioned scenarion for fallback and recovery.
+In this Getting Started guide we describe how to bring up a common use case for Bootware - an A/B partitioning for fallback and recovery.
 The default SCM/SEN as shipped has Zymbit software pre-installed.
 The Zymbit product should be up and running with the blue LED flashing once every three seconds.

 Details of the features in this Quickstart are linked in line.
 See the Features section for other examples of how to use Bootware.

 ### Overview of steps to get up and running

 1. Download the Bootware tools package and untar.
 Run zb-install to install the Bootware tools
-2. Run zb-imager to create and sign a Zymbit image file (zi image) of your current root file system.
+2. Run zb-imager to create and sign a Zymbit image file (zi image) of your current root file system as a backup.
 3. Run zb-wizard to configure Partitions and Recovery strategy.
 For this Quickstart, we will setup A/B partitions.
-4. Run zb-update to load an example zi image into the Backup (B) partition, and set to as the Active partition.
+4. Run zb-update to load a known good example zi image into the Backup (B) partition; set B to as the Active partition.
 5. Use the "-r" option to force a Rollback to your original partition to verify your A/B setup is working.

-### Download Bootware
+### 1. Download Bootware

 Download the Bootware software to the SCM.
 The Bootware software can be downloaded with curl:
 ```